jveyes/PostgreSQL-backup-restore/README.md

 This repository is a modified fork of the [bashmenu](https://github.com/jveyes/bashmenu) repository by JESUS VILLALOBOS.

+***

+## Safety Disclaimer

+This Bash script is provided as-is, without any warranties or guarantees of any kind.
+While every effort has been made to ensure its reliability and security, it is important to note that:

+- **No Information Collection**: This script does not collect any personal or sensitive information from users.
+All operations are performed locally on the user's machine.

+- **No Malicious Code**: The script has been developed with transparency and security in mind.
+It does not contain any malicious code or hidden functionalities that could compromise the user's system.

+- **User Responsibility**: Users are advised to review the script's code and verify its functionality before running it on their systems.
+It is recommended to run scripts obtained from the internet in a controlled environment to ensure safety.

+- **Use at Your Own Risk**: The use of this script is entirely at the user's discretion.
+The author(s) and contributors cannot be held responsible for any damages or losses resulting from its use.

+It is recommended to exercise caution and perform due diligence when using scripts obtained from external sources.

+***

 ## Author

 This script was created by JESUS VILLALOBOS.